Introduction to Instructional Technology Lab, part 2:

 I created an eight-lesson course in CourseSites (www.coursesites.com) for the faculty at my school, based on Madalaine Pugliese’s STAGES material.
 STAGES was designed to help educators of students with significant developmental and language disabilities.
 I learned about Madalaine Pugliese at a workshop that was sponsored by my school district many years ago.
 Later, I went to a series of full-day professional development workshops at my school district’s instructional technology center.
 Simply put, I use STAGES to evaluate where students are functioning in their technology and educational needs and to match them with the proper software.
 I find the sequence to be extremely helpful because it covers the entire range of students that I teach, from students first learning cause-and-effect (a mouse click makes something happen on the computer screen) through students studying academic subjects.
 STAGES is not age-dependent; what a student is able to do and what he or she needs to learn are important, not his or her age.
 STAGES helps me to help all of my students.

 I had the misfortune of trying to build a course during a time that the original CourseSites was waning.
 Many aspects of my course, such as videos and achievement awards (badges), never worked.
 I spent a large number of hours communicating with technical support, only to have them repeatedly close support tickets without fixing the problems.
 I discovered along the way that many people had posted complaints dealing with the same problems that I was dealing with.
-The original CourseSites course has been taken down by Blackboard and replaced by a new site at the same URL address.
-I will load my course on to the new site when I have the time.
+The original CourseSites has been taken down by Blackboard and replaced by a new site at the same URL address.

 I chose CourseSites because it generally received good reviews and because that site was worth extra credit (always a nice bonus).
 As for the positive reviews, I think that they were from before things started breaking down.
 The more roadblocks I hit, the more I found other frustrated users who were posting their problems to various help boards.
 At no time did any CourseSites staff member post solutions in the user forums, and I suspect that there were no solutions at that time.
-I am sure that my whole experience would have been more positive if the many technical issues did not exist and the final product would have been richer than the one I was able to create.
+I am sure that my whole experience would have been more positive if the many technical issues did not exist.

 Eventually, the CourseSites administrators stated publicly that they were aware that problems had developed in their original platform and that the new platform would not have any of those failures.
 A year after I read that announcement, the new CourseSites was ready for users.
 I backed up my old site to help me to rebuild my course on the new site.
-I do not have an estimated date of completion yet because I have other projects which I am also working on.
-I want to get the new site finished before the November 2019 staff development day at my school, if time permits so that I can use it in my workshop.
+I do not have an estimated date of completion for my new course because I have other projects which I am also working on.

 Contact me if you want access to this STAGES course; I will grant access on a case-by-case basis after I have migrated everything to the new CourseSites platform.
 I will not be including the link to my course on this page because I am only an authorized STAGES trainer for my school.
 If you want a brief overview of STAGES, click on the picture below for the handout that I keep posted on a wall in my classroom.